neo-project/docs/tutorial/en-us/5-network/1-Introduction_to_the_NEO_network_protocol.md

 * Nonce (uint32) - random number

 ### Protocol
-With this information we can implement the NEO node ping.
+With this information we can implement the Neo node ping.
 First we need to write the encoders and decoders for the payload of version and ping.

 ---
 **Exercise 3**: